charley-v/cpsc323project2/README.md

 ## Introduction

 This program is desgined in python and It implements a bottom-up parsing technique using a stack to keep track of the parsing process and determines wheter the input is valid.
+I didn't use any libraries, For the context free grammar and stack I used a list and for the parsing table I used a dictionary to keep track of the shifting and reducing.

 ## Setup/Run